Ratamuse/GNUVario-TTGO-T5-website-anglais/_config/parametres_perso.md

 **vario - RATIO_CLIMB_RATE**

 default: 2
-1 = Display of the fineness
+1 = Display of the glide ratio
-2 = Display of the average fall rate
+2 = Display of the average sink rate
-3 = Display of the 2 information alternately in the area to the right of the vario poster
+3 = Display of the both information alternately

 **vario - RATIO_MAX_VALUE**